 The Pale Door - After a train robbery goes bad, two brothers leading a gang of cowboys must survive the night in a ghost town inhabited by a coven of witches.
 Witches?
 A ghost town?
 AND a Western???
 Ooooooh I'm so in for this!!

-Boyz in the Wood - A wildly satirical coming-of-age adventure set in the Scottish Highlands, Boyz in the Wood is an anarchic cocktail of generational politics, hip-hop loving farmers, and hallucinogenic rabbit shites.
+Get Duked! (previously Boyz in the Wood) - A wildly satirical coming-of-age adventure set in the Scottish Highlands, Boyz in the Wood is an anarchic cocktail of generational politics, hip-hop loving farmers, and hallucinogenic rabbit shites.
 I've only heard good things about this wacky survivalist horror film where the titular boyz face off against killers hunting them in the Highlands.
+UPDATE: This was such a fun film to watch!
+Not exactly horror, but it delivered on entertainment value!

 The Collected - The third film in the Collector series and the follow up to 2012's The Collection by Marcus Dunstan and Patrick Melton.
 I think the Collector films are underrated, so I am looking forward to this third installment, even though it's been a minute since the last film.